hphelion/documentation/hpcloudconsole.md

 ##For further information## {#Forfurtherinformation}

 *For the latest updates to the current HP Helion Public Cloud Console release, see [What's new with HP Helion Public Cloud Console](/whats_new_with_HP_Cloud_Console/)..
-* For basic information about our HP Helion Cloud compute services, take a look at the [HP Helion Cloud compute overview](/compute/) page
+* For basic information about our HP Helion Public Cloud compute services, take a look at the [HP Helion Public Cloud compute overview](/compute/) page
-* If you'd rather use the HP Helion Cloud Command Line Interface (CLI) features, choose your topic of interest from our [HP Helion Cloud CLI](/cli) pages.
+* If you'd rather use the HP Helion Public Cloud Command Line Interface (CLI) features, choose your topic of interest from our [HP Helion Public Cloud CLI](/cli) pages.